Pre-Kindergarten Program FAQ

 - Huntsville City Schools uses Opening the World of Learning (OWL), a Pearson research-based program.

-- The OWL curriculum is aligned with Alabama Developmental Standards for Pre-School children.
+- The OWL curriculum is aligned with Alabama Developmental Standards for Pre-School students.

 Are there Head Start classes available?

-- Huntsville City Schools houses Head Start classes in several of our elementary schools.
+- Head Start classes are housed in several of our elementary schools.
 This program accepts three and four year olds.

 - For more information about Head Start, please contact Community Action Partnership of North Alabama.